-(f) where the institution is not able to establish a minimum contractual payment schedule for a particular item or part thereof following the rules set out in this paragraph, it shall report the item or part thereof as greater than 5 years in column 220.
+(f) where the institution is not able to establish a minimum contractual payment schedule for a particular item or part thereof following the rules set out in this paragraph, it shall report the item or part thereof as greater than 5 years in column 0220.

-13. Interest outflows and inflows from all on and off balance sheet instruments shall be included in all relevant items of the ‘outflows’ and ‘inflows’ sections.
+13. [empty]

 14. Foreign Exchange (‘FX’) swaps maturing shall reflect the maturing notional value of cross-currency swaps, FX forward transactions and unsettled FX spot agreements in the applicable time buckets of the template.